3 Recent Deviations

-Hey there you!
+Hey you there!
 These are the official RULES and CRITERIA for #AdvancedFelines.
 Please be sure to check back frequently for updates.
-New members must read them.
+New members should read them.

 GENERAL RULES FOR THE GENERAL GOOD

-1. Joining is open to everyone, but because we want YOUR best intermediate-to-advanced artwork, this isn't an "accept all art" group.
+1. Joining is open to everyone.
+We want YOUR best intermediate-to-advanced artwork.
+This isn't an "accept all art" group.

 2. Current submission limit is (2) deviations a week.

-3. Not accepted: literature deviations, sketches, work-in-progresses, memes, colored bases, reference sheets, pictures with messages on them, or quick concept art!
+3. Not accepted: literature deviations, sketches, work-in-progresses, memes, colored bases, reference sheets, auctions, commission sheets, or pictures with messages on them!
 Comics should be in English and proofread.

 4. Submit pictures to the correct folders.
 Organization can get away from us, but please don't help the inevitable.